CaSToRC-CyI/eurocc2_Supercomputing_for_all/Guides/g03_Cyclone_File Transfer.md

 - **Usage Tips**:
   - Use for large datasets or files generated during computations.
   - Regularly move important results to your home directory or a local backup to prevent data loss.
+  - The user Scratch path can also be located at `~/scratch`.

 ---